-- Clothing/Fabrics: Transport wet items to dry places.
-Don’t let draperies to stay in contact with wet carpeting or floors.
+- Clothing/Fabrics: Transfer wet items to dry places.
+Do not let draperies to stay in contact with wet floors or carpeting.

 - Furniture: Move lighter pieces away from the carpet.
-Place plastic bags or plastic wrap beneath the legs of bigger furniture.
-Wipe any extra water off of the furniture.
+Place plastic wrap or plastic bags under the legs of larger furniture.
+Wipe any residual water off of the furniture.

 Fire Damage Tips